 Accelerating research projects

-Dedicated student workers will advance research projects that align with Here and Next objectives and help strengthen WashU’s compute infrastructure by creating user-friendly code components that enable researchers to leverage Research Infrastructure Services (RIS) more efficiently.
+Dedicated student workers will advance research projects that align with Here and Next objectives and help strengthen WashU’s compute infrastructure by creating user-friendly code components that enable researchers to leverage campus compute resources more efficiently.

 Submitting 5-7 projects for external funding